carlkoblavie/techblog/src/index.md

 layout: base.njk
 ---
 <section>
 Hi!
 I'm Carl.
-Welcome to my tech blog, where I write about things I've found useful, interesting and helpful in my profession in Software Engieering.
+I write about things I've found interesting and useful in tech.
+The ups and the downs.
 </section>
 <section>
 {% include "postlist.njk" %}